leanprover-community/con-nf/docs/index.md

 ## Current progress

 The project is not yet finished.
-The following table details live which files are unfinished, and how many 'sorries' (unproven statements) remain in each file.

-{% include sorries.md %}
+Our main result is the freedom of action theorem, which is a major step towards the end goal.

 ## The source